 After you’re done with the audio sync process the global audio clip options in the audio panel enable you to:

-- re-sync single audio clips or all audio clips in a bin again.
+- Re-Sync Audio: Re-sync single audio clips or all audio clips in a bin again.

-- lock single audio clips to save them from being altered.
+- Lock Audio Tracks: Lock single audio clips to save them from being altered.

-- apply a mix to all audio clips in a bin.
+- Transfer Mix Settings: Apply a mix to all audio clips in a bin.

-- remove single external audio clips or all external audio clips in a bin or selection.
+- Remove External Tracks: remove single external audio clips or all external audio clips in a bin or selection.